EB-Walton/Product_Dev_Bank_Churn/README.txt

 The bank data was found on Kaggle and was created by Bhuvi Ranga.
 The file and supporting document can be found at the website below: https://www.kaggle.com/datasets/bhuviranga/customer-churn-data

-You will find 3 files in this repository:
+You will find 4 files in this repository:
+-This README
--A copy of the bank churn data from Kaggle, downloaded July 21, 2023 -the server.R file for running the shiny app
+-A copy of the bank churn data from Kaggle, downloaded July 21, 2023 -The server.R file for running the shiny app
--the ui.R file for the user interface of the shiny app
+-The ui.R file for the user interface of the shiny app